JohnSnowLabs/spark-nlp-workshop/README.md

 ## Docker setup

-If you want to experience Spark-NLP and run Jupyter exmaples without installing anything, you can simply use our Docker image:
+If you want to experience Spark NLP and run Jupyter exmaples without installing anything, you can simply use our Docker image:

 1. Get the docker image for spark-nlp-workshop: